Passivity in the Buddhist Life

 Purity and impurity belong to one

-Besides the four Noble Truths, the Twelvefold Chain of Origination, the Eightfold Path of Righteousness, etc.—all tend towards enlightenment and emancipation, and not towards absolute dependence or receptivity.
+Moreover, the Four Noble Truths, the Twelvefold Chain of Origination, the Eightfold Path of Righteousness, etc., all tend towards enlightenment and emancipation, and not towards absolute dependence or receptivity.
 ‘To see with one’s own eyes and be liberated’ is the Buddhist motto, and there is apparently no room for passivity.
-For the latter can (p.
-269) take place only when one makes oneself a receptacle for an outside power.
+For the latter can take place only when one makes oneself a receptacle for an outside power.

 The principle of Karma is ‘Whatever a man sows that will he also reap’, and this governs the whole life of the Buddhist; for in fact what makes up one’s individuality is nothing else than his own Karma.
 So we read in the Milindapanha, ‘All beings have their Karma as their portion; they are heirs of their Karma; they are sprung from their Karma; their Karma is their refuge; Karma allots beings to meanness or greatness.’
 (Warren’s Buddhism in Translations, p.
 255) This is confirmed in the Samyutka-nikaya: